Pretty-SFOS/opal-sfpm/README.md

 [SortFilterProxyModel](https://github.com/oKcerG/SortFilterProxyModel) in
 Sailfish apps

-This module provides an up-to-date and patched version of SortFilterProxyModel for QML (Qt 5.6).
+This module provides an up-to-date and patched version of SortFilterProxyModel for QML (old Qt 5).

+**To do:**

+- [ ] properly include existing documentation
+- [ ] import examples
+- [ ] include in gallery
+- [ ] release

+This module is already in use in some apps: [Weather](https://github.com/ichthyosaurus/harbour-meteoswiss), and others

 ## Usage